Rapper, Painter, & Model

-Pretty much, I started creating this style because I was little depressed like my girl was like "coming from Detroit, you have to break out of this mentally, being so aggressive, mad all day, stuck in a hoodie and not trying to talk to people."
+Pretty much, I started creating this style because I was a little depressed.
+My girl was like 'coming from Detroit, you have to break out of this mentally, being so aggressive, mad all day, stuck in a hoodie, and not trying to talk to people'.
 But that's just the way I grew up and coming to Austin, everybody is fucking nice and they greet you and it's super weird, which isn't a bad thing.
 It was just totally different.
 So I basically started painting randomly but I created this style from the concept of the baggage we carry in time.
 I believe that we all have these different types of emotions and experiences in life that we carry on with us.
 So if you and I were to talk today and you say "oh mike you're ugly as hell" and I felt horrified by that and that could either make me a better person or could break me down mentally.
 That's the baggage that we carry in time to become who we are today.
 That's pretty much imagery from my mom because I feel like she's this super amazing person but she carried this baggage from everybody else and it sometimes would make her the best person or it would get in her way.
-Basically in a nutshell, this style came from her and had nothing to do with music to be honest.
+Basically, in a nutshell, this style came from her and had nothing to do with music, to be honest.
 I just randomly started and was like fuck it I will paint until I feel better.

 Tell us a little about "Begonia" and the creative process of the video.